 This film starred the famous Jennifer Lopez, Robert Redford, and Morgan Freeman and was partially shot on Kamloops’ North Shore.
 The local Prop & Track Recreation store doubled for a dry cleaner in the movie.
 If you drive by today, the dry-cleaning sign made for the movie set still hangs down the street from one of Kamloops' taphouses, Red Beard Cafe.

 Who doesn’t love a Harrison Ford movie?
 Tranquille Beach and Cooney Bay doubled as the location of the kidnapper’s Oregon home in this crime thriller.
 A house was built right on Tranquille Beach during filming, a popular area for locals to take their dogs for a stroll.

 Flicka 2 found the perfect location at Spiyu7ul cw Ranch, just outside Kamloops, for this family-friendly film set on a Wyoming ranch.
 Hoodoo and sagebrush hills at the base of Harper Mountain made for the unique backdrop producers were looking for.
-As you drive to Paul Lake Provincial Park or Harper Mountain, be on the lookout for the geographic features.

 John Cusack and Woody Harrelson star in this end-of-the-world science fiction disaster flick.
 Savona, at the western end of Kamloops Lake past Tobiano Golf Course, doubles as world-famous Yellowstone National Park in Wyoming.

 The A-Team, Sisterhood of the Traveling Pants, and A Night at the Museum